-Mr. Higginbottom (who passed away in November 2016), Mr. Hildebrandt, Ms. Neitzel and Dr. Schriesheim served as members of the Compensation Committee during fiscal 2016.
-No member of the Compensation Committee was an officer or employee of the Company during fiscal 2016 or was formerly an officer of the Company.
-During the fiscal year ended October 31, 2016, none of HEICO's executive officers served on the board of directors or compensation committee of any other entity whose directors or executive officers served either on HEICO's Board of Directors or on HEICO's Compensation Committee.
+Mr. Hildebrandt, Ms. Neitzel and Dr. Schriesheim served as members of the Compensation Committee during fiscal 2018.
+No member of the Compensation Committee was an officer or employee of the Company during fiscal 2018 or was formerly an officer of the Company.
+During the fiscal year ended October 31, 2018, none of HEICO's executive officers served on the board of directors or compensation committee of any other entity whose directors or executive officers served either on HEICO's Board of Directors or on HEICO's Compensation Committee.